View Brianna Vann's Obituary on fredericknewspost.com and share memories

 |

-Brianna Marie Vann, 14, of Mount Airy, passed from this life on Saturday, February 15 at her home in Mount Airy.
+Brianna Marie Vann (Bri Bri), 14, of Mount Airy, passed from this life on Saturday, February 15 at her home in Mount Airy.
 Born on June 30, 2005, in Baltimore, she was the daughter of Michael Vann and Kathy Ann Barnes.

 Though she faced many challenges in life, Brianna loved to laugh.
 Her family was everything to her - especially her Daddy.
 She loved listening to country music and going for walks outside..
 One of the special things she enjoyed was being in the pool.